-Mortgage Loan Sales and Securitizations
+(1) Mortgage Loan Sales and Securitizations

 The Company periodically enters into transactions in which it sells financial assets, such as RMBS, mortgage loans and other assets.
 It may also securitize and re-securitize financial assets.
-These transactions are recorded in accordance with SFAS 140 Accounting for Transfers and Servicing of Financial Assets and Extinguishment of Liabilities (SFAS 140) and are accounted for as either a "sale" and the loans held for investment are removed from the consolidated statements of financial condition or as a "financing" and are classified as "Securitized loans held for investment" on the Company's consolidated statements of financial condition, depending upon the structure of the securitization transaction.
+These transactions are recorded in accordance with SFAS 140 and are accounted for as either a "sale" and the loans held for investment are removed from the consolidated statements of financial condition or as a "financing" and are classified as "Securitized loans held for investment" on the Company's consolidated statements of financial condition, depending upon the structure of the securitization transaction.
 In these securitizations and re-securitizations the Company sometimes retains or acquires senior or subordinated interests in the securitized or re-securitized assets.
-Gains and losses on such securitizations or re-securitizations are recognized using the guidance in SFAS No. 140 which is based on a financial components approach that focuses on control.
+Gains and losses on such securitizations or re-securitizations are recognized using the guidance in SFAS 140 which is based on a financial components approach that focuses on control.
 Under this approach, after a transfer of financial assets, an entity recognizes the financial and servicing assets it controls and the liabilities it has incurred, derecognizes financial assets when control has been surrendered, and derecognizes liabilities when extinguished.

-The Company determines the gain or loss on sale of mortgage loans by allocating the carrying value of the underlying mortgage loans between securities or loans sold and the interests retained based on their fair values.
+The Company determines the gain or loss on sale of mortgage loans by allocating the carrying value of the underlying mortgage loans between securities or loans sold and the interests retained based on their fair values, calculated as disclosed in Note 5 to these financial statements.
 The gain or loss on sale is the difference between the cash proceeds from the sale and the amount allocated to the securities or loans sold.

-Income Taxes
+(m) Income Taxes